Pan de Elote, or Mexican Sweet Corn Cake, is a moist and delicious treat. Very different from the American cornbread that we all know and love.

 Pan de Elote, however, is more of a dessert or something to eat at breakfast like a muffin.

 You might see someone selling it on the street, or you might see it at a local bakery.

 I love to eat it warm and with a dab of butter… Mmmmm!

 Some people will drizzle it with sweetened condensed milk, powdered sugar, or honey.

 You can also let it cool down and serve it cold.

 With coffee in the morning or with a cup of thick and rich champurrado, this Pan de Elote, or Mexican Sweet Corn Cake, is delicious.

 - Butter the pan.

 - Flour the pan using 2 tablespoons flour.

-- Add remaining butter, eggs, sweetened condensed milk, evaporated milk, and half the corn to a blender.
+- Add remaining butter, eggs, sweetened condensed milk, evaporated milk, vanilla, and half the corn to a blender.